kenichi/angelo/README.md

 ##### `EventSource#on_close` helper

-When inside an eventsource block, you can use may want to do something specific when a client closes the connection.
+When inside an eventsource block, you may want to do something specific when a client closes the connection.
 For this case, there are `on_close` and `on_close=` methods on the object passed to the block that will get called if the client closes the socket.
 The assignment method takes a proc object and the other one takes a block: